Understanding Automobile Jack System

 Exhaust Air Jacks

 A special type of jack that inflates with air from your exhaust is called an exhaust air jack.
 An inflatable bag and a lengthy hose that connects to the exhaust pipe are included with these jacks.
 Without having to worry about the jack points, you may place the bag anywhere under the chassis.
-One side of the car will be raised off the ground once the sack has inflated.
-A one-way valve that you also use to deflate the bag keeps the air inside.

-Off-roaders benefit from these types of jacks the most because they can utilize them on a variety of terrains.
+Off-roaders benefit from these types of jacks the most because they can utilise them on a variety of terrains.
 They work particularly well on softer ground, such as dirt, sand, or snow, due to their increased surface area.
 Additionally, they are compact and lightweight.

 Pneumatic Jack

-The pneumatic jack often referred to as a telescopic jack, is most frequently used in the heavy machinery maintenance sector to raise buses, trucks, and construction vehicles.
+The pneumatic jack, often referred to as a telescopic jack, is most frequently used in the heavy machinery maintenance sector to raise buses, trucks, and construction vehicles.
 They are not advised for use with smaller vehicles.

 Hi-lift Jack

 If you enjoy off-roading, you may have once or twice seen a hi-lift jack.
 These are used to lift a vehicle out of the mud or when a wench is required.
 They are also known as farm jacks.
-These have a 7,000 lb weight capacity and can raise a car five feet off the ground.
+These have a 7,000-pound weight capacity and can raise a car five feet off the ground.
 Uses include lifting off-road vehicles, maintaining farm equipment, and wrenching.

 Strand Jack